-Brad’s and my Labor Day weekend has been full of activities.
+Labor Day weekend has been full of activities.
 Saturday morning began with rain and cooler weather (especially since there was a 93 degree heat wave for the past couple days!).
-After waiting out the rain for a while with a breakfast at Marigolds, Brad and I put on our rain jackets and headed to the farmer’s market around the Capital Square.
+After waiting out the rain for a while with a breakfast at Marigolds, I put on my rain jacket and headed to the farmer’s market around the Capital Square.
 On the shopping list was ingredients for some homemade tomato sauce.
-Brad bought 25 pounds of tomatoes, at 75 cents a pound!
-He also found sweet onions, green bell peppers, and basil.
-We then headed to the grocery for some more small ingredients needed and our regular shopping.
+I bought 25 pounds of tomatoes, at 75 cents a pound!
+I also found sweet onions, green bell peppers, and basil.
+I then headed to the grocery for some more small ingredients needed.
 Then to the Willy St. Co-Op for some spices, which is always a lot cheaper bought by bulk.
-We were already tired after shopping at three places for our grocery list.
-Once we got home, we started setting up the kitchen for making the sauce and eventually, canning it all!
+I was already tired after shopping at three places for the grocery list.
+Once I got home, I started setting up the kitchen for making the sauce and eventually, canning it all!

 The first job was to skin the tomatoes.
-Brad cut slits on the bottom of the tomato, I dipped them in really hot water for a while, then put them in a bowl of ice water.
+I cut slits on the bottom of the tomato, I dipped them in really hot water for a while, then put them in a bowl of ice water.
 This made the skins pretty much fall off.
-Brad then peeled and cored them.
+Then peeled and cored them.

 The next job was to cut them up and chop them up in a processor.
 In the end, it made 1 and a half stainless steel cookpots full.

 The sauce was brought to a simmer, then sauteed green pepper, onion, and garlic was added.
 Spices were added and the sauce left to simmer for and hour and a half to two hours.

 After the sauce was done, it was time to can!